Courses & Curriculum

 The Psychology Undergraduate (opens in new window) website summarizes general information relating to the program.

-The PSY Newsletter (external link, opens in new window) is a summary of important information that you need to know as an undergraduate student in the Psychology program.
+The PSY Newsletter (external link) is a summary of important information that you need to know as an undergraduate student in the Psychology program.
 We will send a new installment of this newsletter twice a month (usually the first and third week of the month) during the school year, and once a month from May to August.

-The PSY Bulletin Board (opens in new window) is also a great resource for current events and opportunity listings and general Information & resources.
-The Bulletin Board is updated regularly so we recommend checking it regularly.
+The PSY Bulletin Board (opens in new window) is also a great resource for current events and opportunity listings, and general information & resources.
+The Bulletin Board is updated regularly, so we recommend checking it regularly.

 The How to Enrol (opens in new window) page of MyServiceHub Support outlines the steps required for course enrollment.
-For more information on Enrolling in courses see the Course Enrolment (opens in new window) page.

 The majority of Spring, Spring/Summer and Summer courses are administered by the Chang School.
-You can refer to these resources listed below for guidance on Chang School courses.
-If you have any questions you can send your inquiry to ce@torontomu.ca.
-There are also several web pages about Chang School enrolment questions, important dates and enrolment policies, as listed below:
+You can refer to the resources listed below for guidance on Chang School courses.
+If you have any questions, you can send your inquiry to ce@torontomu.ca.

-Many of the Chang School’s courses are degree credit and identical in curriculum to the equivalent TMU undergraduate course, for example, CPSY102 (opens in new window) is equivalent to PSY102 (opens in new window) .
+Many of the Chang School’s courses are degree credit and identical in curriculum to the equivalent TMU undergraduate course; for example, CPSY102 (opens in new window) is equivalent to PSY 102 (opens in new window) .
 You can find more information on the Chang School's Undergraduate Students (opens in new window) page.

 The Course Intentions periods (March for the Fall semester, August for the Winter semester) are opportunities for students to pre-enroll in courses for upcoming semesters, before the official enrollment periods.
-Participating in the Course Intentions process is mandatory, and increases the chance you will be able to enroll in the courses you want.
+Participating in the Course Intentions process is mandatory and increases the chance you will be able to enroll in the courses you want.
 It also assists university programs with curriculum planning for the next academic year.

 Any courses that are selected during the intentions periods will be converted to enrollments before the respective semester begins, with the exception of courses that reach maximum capacity, have a scheduling conflict with other courses you have selected, or some other issue.